oddkiva/sara/doc/sphinx/source/multiviewgeometry/perspective_projection.rst

 - The translation :math:`-\mathbf{R}^T \mathbf{t}` stores the coordinates of the world origin expressed in the camera coordinate system.

-Now a camera is a physical projector that captures incoming lights reflected by 3D material points into the camera film.
+In the camera pinhole model, lights reflected by 3D objects that passes through the camera aperture have a straight line trajectory.

-Following the principles of geometric optics, the imaging process consists of projecting 3D points :math:`(x_C, y_C, z_C)` into the film which can be viewed as an image plane defined by :math:`z_C = 1`.
+From a geometrical point of view, the camera forms the image by projecting every 3D material point with *metric* coordinates :math:`(x_C, y_C, z_C)` onto the camera film plane defined by :math:`z_C = f` where :math:`f` is the focal length.

-The imaged point in the camera film has 3D coordinates :math:`(u_C, v_C, 1)`
-expressed in the camera coordinate system.
-Using the basic proportionality theorem, it follows that
+The corresponding point imaged in the camera film has 3D *metric* coordinates :math:`(u_C, v_C, f)` also expressed in the camera coordinate system.

+Now in geometric computer vision, we prefer working in the *normalized* camera coordinate system where we assume the focal length is :math:`f = 1`.
+This amounts to dividing the coordinates by :math:`f = 1`.
+In other words, the base length unit in the normalized camera coordinates system is the focal length instead of the metre.
+And we use the camera calibration matrix to rescale the normalized coordinates back to metric coordinates.

+In the camera pinhole model, similar triangles holds and thus

 .. math::